nilewapp/BokBytarAppenServer/README.markdown

         $ sbt

+5. Launch the scala console and initialize the database:

+        > console
+        scala> com.mooo.nilewapps.bokbytarappen.server.DBManager.init
+        scala> :quit

-5. Start the application:
+6. Start the application:

         > re-start

-6. Access the application at `https://localhost:8443/<service from Service.scala>`
+7. Access the application at `https://localhost:8443/<service from Service.scala>`
 in any web browser.

-7. Stop the application:
+8. Stop the application:

         > re-stop

+### Running tests

+Some tests are dependent on a test database.
+The instructions below explains how to do this.

+1. Copy [application.conf.example](/src/main/resources/application.conf.example) to `/src/test/resources/application.conf`

+        $ cp ./src/main/resources/application.conf.example ./src/main/resources/application.conf

+2. Launch SBT

+        $ sbt

+3. Launch the scala test console and initialize the database:

+        > test:console
+        scala> com.mooo.nilewapps.bokbytarappen.server.DBManager.init
+        scala> :quit

+4. After this initial setup is done, the tests can be executed:

+        > test

 ### Using the Server with the app